 Kipling Journal back-numbers

-We have made the 12,000 or so pages of Kipling Journal back-numbers available on line as plain text-files (apart from the eight most recent issues) to users of this Guide.
+We have made the 12,000 or so pages of Kipling Journal back-numbers available on line as pdf files (apart from the eight most recent issues) to all users of this Guide.
 You will find them here together with various search systems.

-Editors and contributors are committing a substantial amount of work to the NRG, much of which is original.
-By agreeing to contribute, contributors are giving the Society the right to publish their work freely on the web, but if commercial publication in any other form (print or CD-ROM) is envisaged, their author's rights remain.
+Editors and contributors have committed a substantial amount of work to the NRG, much of which is original.
+By agreeing to contribute, they are giving the Society the right to publish their work freely on the web.
+If commercial publication in any form is envisaged, their author's rights remain.

-The Kipling Society allows users of the NRG on line, whether or not they are members of the Society, the right to freely download sections to their computers, or to print them out for personal use.
-However if any wider use is envisaged, this cannot be permitted without prior authorisation from the Society.
+The Kipling Society allows users of the NRG on line, whether or not they are members of the Society, to freely download sections to their computers, or to print them out for personal use.
+If any wider use is envisaged, this cannot be permitted without prior authorisation from the Society.
 Please send any enquiries to email@example.com.

 To illustrate these notes the Society has made use of a number of pictures from various sources, which we believe to be out of copyright.
 We can make no commitment, however, to permit the downloading of such illustrations or their use elsewhere.